web-eid/web-eid-authtoken-validation-java/example/README.md

 ## Deployment

-A Docker Compose configuration file `docker-compose.yml` is available in the root of the project for packaging the application in a Docker image so that it can be deployed with a container enginge.
+A Docker Compose configuration file `docker-compose.yml` is available in the root of the project for packaging the application in a Docker image so that it can be deployed with a container engine.

 Build the Docker image with [Jib](https://github.com/GoogleContainerTools/jib) as follows: